-Luc et al. (2018) focused on the backgrounds of hybrid entrepreneurs and examined sociodemographic factors (gender, age, language, marital status, and the number of children) that either help or hinder the advancement of wage-earners go up the entrepreneurial ladder.
+Luc et al. (2018) focused on the backgrounds of hybrid entrepreneurs examined socio-demographic and factors (gender, age, language, marital status, and the number of children) that either help or hinder the advancement of wage-earners go up the entrepreneurial ladder.
 The study identified that female employees who are having children under the age of eighteen are less likely to climb the entrepreneurial ladder.
-However, the present study controversially revealed that compared female hybrid to entrepreneurs, male hybrid entrepreneurs' possibility to wind up the business is relatively high.
+However, the present study controversially revealed that compared to female hybrid entrepreneurs, male hvbrid entrepreneurs' possibility to wind up the business is relatively high.
 This might be happening due to the important economic role played by female employees in their families.

 Solesvik (2017) revealed that all the entrepreneurs do not want to become full-time entrepreneurs and some enjoy a dual status.
-According to the collected data, it proves that the majority of the present respondents do not want to become full-time entrepreneurs and instead of that they more focused on expanding their businesses. the And second majority wants to become full-time entrepreneurs.
-Furthermore.
-Solesvik mentioned that some of the like to maintain dual status.
+According to the collected data, it proves that the majority of the present respondents do full-time want to become not entrepreneurs and instead of that they more focused on expanding their businesses.
+And the second majority become full-time wants to entrepreneurs.
+Furthermore, Solesvik mentioned that some of the like to maintain dual status.
 In the present context, it little bit vary from the previous studies since present data indicates that only a few of them engage inside businesses for the sake of enjoying dual status.

 Luc et al. (2018) mentioned that under the age of 44, more individuals tend to engage in businesses while doing business.
 When it comes to the present study it suggests that more than 50 per cent of individuals are under 35 years.
 And also, it is getting decreased overage.
 Since that, it helps to come into the conclusion that younger generations engage in side-businesses in both studies.
 Moreover, Kritskaya et al. (2017) stated that except for being young as a hybrid, they are highly educated.
 According to the present study, collected data shows that most of the hybrids are have a bachelor's degree.
 And the second majority at least have passed advanced level.
 Some of them have completed masters too.
-Up to a certain point, the previous findings and present findings are similar, but after some point of level of education, it starting to decreasing the level of engagement in sidebusinesses.
+Up to a certain point, the previous findings and present findings are similar, but after some point of level of education, it starting to decreasing the level of engagement in side-businesses.
 Only a few of them engage in side-businesses who have masters and PhDs.